Close-your-eyes/fcexpr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A set of beginner-friendly functions to organize flow cytometry experiments.
+A set functions to organize and analyze flow cytometry experiments.

 ## Installation